 I have arthritis.
 I have broken bones.
 I have got scars all over my head.
 And, I've asked for so much help from governments, from organizations.
-I got receipts, original receipts, where I bought my home for my children and my grandchildren, because they never 1 experienced what a beautiful life you can have when you just 2 live off the Mother Earth.
+I got receipts, original receipts, where I bought my home for my

+1 children and my grandchildren, because they never 2 experienced what a beautiful life you can have when you just 3 live off the Mother Earth.
 I wanted that for my kids.
-3 I complained to the RCMP to help me.
-I 4 5 complained to the Legislative Building.
-I turned to a lot of people.
-Nobody bothered to ask me for my receipts, 6 bothered to want to help me, because I'm going against a 7 8 white man that took my home, my children's home, my grandchildren's home.
-9 I still have my original receipts here.
-And, 10 my kids, they got robbed of everything that I suffered for 11 in residential school.
-I wanted my kids to have something 12 that I suffered.
+4 I complained to the RCMP to help me.
+I 5 complained to the Legislative Building.
+I turned to a lot 6 of people.
+Nobody bothered to ask me for my receipts, 7 bothered to want to help me, because I'm going against a 8 white man that took my home, my children's home, my 9 grandchildren's home.
+10 I still have my original receipts here.
+And,

+I still have my original receipts here.
+And, my kids, they got robbed of everything that I suffered for in residential school.
+I wanted my kids to have something that I suffered.
 White man has it still to this day.
-13 I'm not allowed to go to Lekabon (phon).
-14 15 That white man molested his granddaughter.
-Now, if it was a native man doing that, they would be locked 16 17 up.
+I'm not allowed to go to Lekabon (phon).

+That white man molested his granddaughter.
+Now, if it was a native man doing that, they would be locked up.
 No, he's still out.
 He tried to kill me three times for items; my cottage, my vehicles.
-I was left with the 18 clothes I had on, and that was it.
-He tried to kill me 19 three times, and he's still living comfortable in my kids' 20 cottage.
-His daughters have all my kids' furniture, all my 21 kids' vehicles.
-22 They say that no Indian can ever afford 23 things like that.
-Well, I did something positive with my 24 residential school.
+I was left with the clothes I had on, and that was it.
+He tried to kill me three times, and he's still living comfortable in my kids' cottage.
+His daughters have all my kids' furniture, all my kids' vehicles.

+They say that no Indian can ever afford things like that.
+Well, I did something positive with my residential school.
 I didn't want it.
-I wanted my children to have a better life than what I did.
-My children never got to meet their grandparents.
-My baby brother died of a heartache.
-My brother-in-law, Bert, died of stress, cancer, health problems, because my niece, of all the broken promises.
+I wanted my children

+1 to have a better life than what I did.
+My children never 2 got to meet their grandparents.
+My baby brother died of a 3 heartache.
+My brother-in-law, Bert, died of stress, cancer, 4 health problems, because my niece, of all the broken 5 promises.

-6 I never grew up with a grandfather, because he was murdered.
-A lot of my family, men, my nephews, my 7 8 late sister, they're all sweeping my family under the rug, giving the white man my home, my kids' home, their vehicles.
-9 And, again, different organizations are 10 fighting for this money.
-They're ripping our families apart 11 that are going through heartache after heartache.
-This is 12 missing and murdered.
+I never grew up with a grandfather, because he was murdered.
+A lot of my family, men, my nephews, my late sister, they're all sweeping my family under the rug, giving the white man my home, my kids' home, their vehicles.

+And, again, different organizations are fighting for this money.
+They're ripping our families apart that are going through heartache after heartache.
+This is missing and murdered.
 This is not about blood money.
-These 13 different organizations are ripping our family.
-14 a native doing that, he'd be put in jail for years.
-1 I want my children to have a better life than 2 what I had.
-I've been going through this since 1970-ish.
-3 It's 2017, and I'm only still talking about my parents, 4 5 Tanya.
-I don't have -- I'm not given enough time to talk about my other loved ones that were murdered.
-This concerns 6 the men and the boys.
-They're human beings.
-7 8 I just had a nephew missing last week.
-Thank God that my family, the Hart family, are going to have a 9 closure.
-But, I'm going to go home to a funeral again.
-10 It's tragedy after tragedy.
-And, we're still going through 11 tragedies, us families, missing and murdered families here, 12 because these organizations are tearing us apart.
-They're 13 using us.
-They're using our loved ones like blood money.
-14 Some families that used to come up to me and 15 talk to me, now they're just brushing me off, because this 16 17 organization is helping them better than this organization that I'm dealing with.
-You know, that's called blood money 18 you guys are taking.
-It's sad that my loved ones still have 19 to go through this tragedy.
-20
+These different organizations are ripping our family.